jeremiahdanielregalario/jeremiahdanielregalario/README.md

-Freshman at Univerity of the Philippines - Diliman.
+Sophomore at University of the Philippines - Diliman.
 Just a kid who to loves code.

 <!---
 jeremiahdanielregalario/jeremiahdanielregalario is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.